-Use a French press to keep standards high when trimming coffee costs.
+Use a French press to keep standards high when reducing coffee habit costs.

 Since there is no heating element (like on a drip coffee maker), I recommend getting French presses that are vacuum insulated.
-The presses shown (one glass and one steel) keep coffee hot for an hour or so without scorching the precious contents.
+The presses shown (one glass and one steel) are both vacuum insulated and keep coffee hot for an hour or so without scorching the precious contents.

-Trim coffee costs by making espresso / cappuccino like Nonna Scungilli did.
+Reduce coffee habit costs by making espresso / cappuccino the way Nonna did.